pymc-devs/pymc-data-umbrella/webinars/intro_to_array_operations/index.md

 b = np.ones((2,3))
 a*b
 ```

-Arrays where dimensions aren't exactly same, but leading dimension is 1, so it works
+Arrays where dimensions aren’t exactly same, but leading dimension is 1, so it works

 ```{code-block}
 :class: thebe